 A: Yes!
 CHLA encourages internal candidates and current interns/residents to apply for the Fellowship.

 Q: How many Fellows are selected each year?

 A: CHLA’s program currently accommodates up to two Fellows per fiscal year.

 Q: Do you need work experience to be considered?

 A: No, prior work experience is not required.
 Although some fellows have had more substantial work experience, this program is designed for early careerists seeking to advance their understanding of hospital administration.
 We welcome applications from all qualified candidates.

 How to Apply

 The CHLA Administrative Fellowship program offers a tremendous opportunity for demanding, relevant professional development.

-- Three letters of recommendation: (1) Academic, (1) Professional, and (1) Other (Academic, professional, or letter from your program director)
+- One (1) OTHER (academic, professional, or letter from your program director)